jakerhodes/RF-GAP-R/README.md

     proximities_orig  <- get_proximities(x, rf = rf,
                                          type = 'original')

-has the additional option for the user to supply a test set.
+`get_proximities` has the additional option for the user to supply a test set.
 Including the test set will extend the proximities to the test observations.
-This is done by using the argument , as demonstrated below in .
+This is done by using the argument `x_test`.
 The returned proximity matrix will have *n*\_*t**r**a**i**n* + *n*\_*t**e**s**t* rows and columns.
-The returned proximity matrix is an S3 object of type .
+The returned proximity matrix is an S3 object of type `rf_proximities`.
 This object type has additional methods associated with it for making predictions, producing visualizations, detecting outliers, and imputing missing data.

 ## Create 2-dimensional MDS embedding using RF-GAP proximities and plot